HaoZhongkai/HaoZhongkai.github.io/_pages/about.md

   [Machine Learning for Science and Engineering PaperList](https://ml.cs.tsinghua.edu.cn/~zhongkai/papers/ml4phys_paperlist.txt)

-  Although this paperlist now might be not very accurate, it is a good tool to track new papers about AI4Science.
+  Although this paperlist might be inaccurate now, it is a good tool to track new papers about AI4Science.
 We will improve its filtration efficiency further.

 Publications
 ======